geyang/zaku/README.md

 ## Developing Zaku (Optional)

-The best way to understand `zaku` is by running through the test suite inside the [./specs](specs) folder.
 First, git clone this repo, and install it in editable mode plus dependencies relevant for building the documentations:

 ```shell
 git clone https://github.com/geyang/zaku.git